Monitor multiple directories using glob patterns and automatically adjust file ownership and permissions.

 007 will be applied, otherwise

 117 will be applied.
-This effectively removes the executable bit from all files except directories in the watch directory hierarchy.
+This effectively removes the executable bit from all files except directories in the target directory hierarchy.

 The order is irrelevant and the mask specifier could just as well be given as